foundry-rs/starknet-foundry/docs/src/starknet/verify.md

 ## Overview

 Starknet Foundry `sncast` supports verifying Cairo contract classes with the `sncast verify` command by submitting the source code to a selected verification provider.
+Verification provides transparency, making the code accessible to users and aiding debugging tools.

+The verification provider guarantees that the submitted source code aligns with the deployed contract class on the network by compiling the source code into Sierra bytecode and comparing it with the network-deployed Sierra bytecode.

 For detailed CLI description, see [verify command reference](../appendix/sncast/verify.md).